-- Implementing both the final aspects of the Strategic Asset Allocation Review and the Mid Term Review delegated to the Investment Sub Group as follows; - Continue to progress infrastructure and opportunistic investment options, - Complete the strategic realignment of UK and global equities, and closure of BlackRock Alternatives portfolio, - Continual review of temporary overweight to equities. - Consideration of options to address the movement of the Fund towards a negative cash flow position, - Recruit and train additional internal staff resource sought to respond to pressures on the investment area of the Fund.
+- Develop, train Members and Officers thereon and implement a new Investment Strategy Statement once full regulations are in place and guidance issued; - Continue to progress infrastructure and opportunistic investment options, - Complete realignment of UK equities and closure of BlackRock Alternatives portfolio, - Continual review of temporary overweight to equities. - Consideration of options to address the movement of the Fund towards a negative cash flow position, by continuing the work on a strategic allocation to cash, additional reasons being; strategic downside protection, funding new assets and working capital needs. - Recruit and train new staff resource; training of new Officers will be required to ensure they meet the high levels of knowledge required. - Plan for a full Investment Strategy review in 2017 post the finalisation of the actuarial triennial valuation.